keldefrawy/keldefrawy.github.io/_rd_articles/parc-appropriability-trap.md

 updated: 2026-07-24
 version: "0.2"
 version_sequence: 2
-revision_summary: Cross-series review added a primary Xerox commercialization source and bounded laser printing as a counterexample rather than a general verdict.
+revision_summary: Cross-series review added a primary Xerox commercialization source, bounded laser printing as a counterexample, and separated documented transfer facts from continuing firsthand SRI-campus observation.
 reading_time: 14
 central_claim: Invention, recognition, complementary assets, and value capture are distinct capabilities; a laboratory can excel at the first while its parent lacks or declines to build the others.
 claim_status: Provisional synthesis of corporate records and appropriability scholarship; not a comprehensive audit of Xerox or PARC
-hero_image: /assets/images/rd-ratchet/rd-ratchet-hero.webp
+hero_image: /assets/images/rd-ratchet/articles/article-10-parc-appropriability.webp
-hero_alt: An invention passes through recognition, complementary assets, and value capture, with spillovers branching toward other institutions.
+hero_alt: A 1970s personal workstation, graphical windows, mouse, local network, and laser printer branch into manufacturing, distribution, users, and other applications.
 hero_caption: Conceptual illustration; it does not assign ownership of a specific PARC invention.
 source_ids:
   - xerox-parc-sri